gerph/riscos-prminxml-tool/README.md

 ## Installation on RISC OS systems

 The RISC OS archive contains a set of tools to place somewhere that they can be executed, such as within your library.
-A common installation would be to copy all the files and directories from `Tools.XML` to your library.
+A common installation would be to copy all the files and directories from `Tools.XML` into your library, eg `!Boot.Library`.

 The distribution for RISC OS includes the `perl`, `xsltproc` and `xmllint` binaries.
 The version of perl supplied is suitable for use with the tool only.
+These must be available on the path.

 ## Requirements